-2.2.1 Controls
+2.3.1 Controls

 The Hand Controller has two main functions.
 It is used to move the telescope in RA and Dec., and to access the Menu.
 Pressing the MENU button on the Hand Controller toggles between Telescope Control Mode and Menu Mode.
-Starting with Level 3 version 1.01, the Gemini System always powers up in Menu Mode.
+After completing the startup sequence, the Gemini System goes into Menu Mode, offering the main menu item "Align Telescope".
+After 15 seconds without any user input it will fall back into Telescope Control Mode.